Michael works primarily in the field of EU Law. His research interests include:

 UK withdrawal from the European Union - including its impact on both the domestic and European legal systems.

-Michael has published articles in journals such as the Common Market Law Review, European Law Review, European Public Law, European Constitutional Law Review, European Journal of Social Security and Cambridge Yearbook of European Legal Studies.
-He is the author of National Remedies Before the Court of Justice (Hart Publishing, 2004) and the editor / co-editor of various collections of essays and special journal issues - including The UK after Brexit: Legal and Policy Challenges (Intersentia, 2017).
-He is a co-author of Wyatt & Dashwood's EU Law (6th ed, 2011) - one of the leading English language authorities in the field.
+Michael has published extensively in edited collections and scholarly journals - including the Common Market Law Review, European Law Review, European Public Law, European Constitutional Law Review, European Journal of Social Security, Cambridge Yearbook of European Legal Studies and Law Quarterly Review.
+He is the author of National Remedies Before the Court of Justice (Hart Publishing, 2004) and The UK's Withdrawal from the EU: A Legal Analysis (OUP, 2021).
+Michael is also the editor / co-editor of various collections of essays and special journal issues - including The UK after Brexit: Legal and Policy Challenges (Intersentia, 2017).

-Michael is Joint Editor of the Common Market Law Review - the world's leading scientific journal for EU legal studies.
+Since 2007, Michael has been Joint Editor of the Common Market Law Review - the world's leading scientific journal for EU legal studies.

 Research Group Membership